NAL1618/pipeline-classifier-gui/README.md

 Your final project directory should look like this:

 Your_Project_Folder/
-gui.py                      # The main application script
+gui.py                      ---The main application script

-predict_backend.py          # The AI model backend
+predict_backend.py          ---The AI model backend

-your_model_file.h5          # Your trained AI model
+your_model_file.h5          ---Your trained AI model

-input_folder/               # For simulation data
+input_folder/               ---For simulation data

     simulation_data.mat

-exp_input_folder/           # For live experimental data
+exp_input_folder/           ---For live experimental data

     Sensor_Location_1/